-11 No downward ramping capacity is being required at this time, although the DMM Quarterly Report on Market Issues and Performance for the second quarter of 2011 (op. cit.) indicates that more intervals suffer power balance relaxations (violations) due to inadequacies in downward ramp capacity than because of inadequate upward ramp capability (see Figs. 1.5 and 1.6 and the accompanying discussion).
+11 No downward ramping capacity is being required at this time, although the Draft DMM Quarterly Report on Market Issues and Performance for the second quarter of 2011 indicates that more intervals suffer power balance relaxations (violations) due to inadequacies in downward ramp capacity than because of inadequate upward ramp capability (see Figures 1.5 and 1.6 and the accompanying discussion).

-12 For instance, a generator might provide 20 MW of flexiramp in interval 1 of RTPD.
-If it could instead have provided 20 MW of spin, priced at \$5/MWh and if it had bid \$2/MWh to provide that spin, then it price of flexiramp, as there are no bids.
+Flexiramp will be priced in RTPD.
+Generators providing flexiramp in the first (binding) interval of RTPD will be paid a price equal to the shadow price (or dual variable) of the RTPD flexiramp constraint (MRUC).
+This shadow price equals the opportunity cost of devoting capacity to provide flexiramp rather than to providing some other product.12 Bids for flexiramp do not set the price of flexiramp, as there are no bids.
 The RTPD market in essence assumes that all available rampable capacity can be used for flexiramp up to the limits imposed by capacity constraints and ramp constraints; generators cannot otherwise limit the amount of its capacity that can be scheduled in the RTPD process for this purpose.